Alpha-Drive/universe-windows-envs/vnc-gtav/README.md

 * The password for the instance is `d33pdriveisalive!`.
 Once you log in using Microsoft Remote Desktop, you’ll be asked to change the Administrator password.
 Change it to something.
 * Open Steam and purchase the game on your new instance.

 _Note everything will feel very sluggish at first as the [SSD gets populated from S3](http://docs.aws.amazon.com/AWSEC2/latest/WindowsGuide/ebs-initialize.html).
-This is a one time thing, everything will be much faster on subsequent runs._
+This is a one time thing and everything will be much faster on subsequent runs._

 * [optional] Open Autologon.exe on the desktop and input your credentials if you want Windows to logon automatically without an RDP session
 * Open the game and run <kbd>Story Mode</kbd> (WARNING: NSFW)